notmuch/notmuch/doc/man1/notmuch-config.rst

     If no values are provided, the specified configuration item will be removed from the configuration file.

+    With the `--database` option, updates configuration metadata stored in the database, rather than the default (text) configuration file.

 **list**
     Every configuration item is printed to stdout, each on a separate